Get Email Updates

-This new program goes into effect Jan.1, 2020.
 The High-Cost Rx Program is designed to include an additional $25,000 of coverage for out-of-pocket prescription drug costs when certain conditions are met.
 The plan is designed to assist Active members and Retirees under 65 who are enrolled in the PSC-CUNY Welfare Fund Prescription Plan, and who are experiencing significant out-of-pocket drug expenses.

 How does the High-Cost Rx Program work?